 …

-8.6.7.1 Interaction with traffic policing: IP byterate policing according [ITU-T H.248.53]
+8.6.7.1 Interaction with traffic policing: IP byterate policing according to [ITU-T H.248.53]

 Such a traffic policer entity is enforced at the ingress side of a TCP SEP.
 The traffic policer function shall consider all incoming TCP packets, without distinction between first sent or retransmitted TCP data.